 When a viral infection has caused inflammation in the inner ear around the nerves important to the body’s sense of balance, your inner ear is affected, causing vertigo.

-Vertigo can also result from a head or neck injury, brain problems, certain medications, and migraines.
+Vertigo can also result from neurological or vascular problems, certain medications, or migraines.

 Vestibular testing helps identify the cause of vertigo.
 Offerings include: